-It is of utmost importance to inspect each previously owned camper unit closely before signing on the dotted line.
-Although similar, a camper trailer and a motor home have some different parts which need to be closely examined before you make a decision on either unit.
+Inspect every previously owned camper unit closely before signing on the dotted line.
+Although similar, a camper trailer and a motor home have some different parts which need to be examined before you make a decision on either unit.

-Depending on the age of the prospective used RV, Some parts of the camping units will wear out in a short span of time.
+Depending on the age of the prospective used RV, some parts of the camping unit will wear out in a short span of time.
 This article will assist you in making sure your quest for a dependable used RV will be successful and economical.

-Even if the roof is not leaking now it could start anytime, especially if the camping unit has a few years on it.
-If the RV doesn’t have a built on ladder you will need to use an ordinary ladder to inspect the roof of the camping unit.
-If the rv has a vinyl roof it should be blister and bubble free.
+Even if the roof is not leaking now, it could start any time, especially if the camping unit has a few years on it.
+If the RV doesn’t have a built-in ladder you will need to use an ordinary ladder to inspect the roof of the camping unit.
+If the RV has a vinyl roof it should be blister and bubble free.
 A camper trailer or motor home with a vinyl roof will eventually develop bubbles or blisters if exposed to the sun for long periods of time.
 A leak will soon develop in these spots.

-Note the location of all vents and A/C units and check inside of the camping unit for water stains or other discolorations on the ceiling at these same locations.
+Note the location of all vents and A/C units and check the ceiling inside of the camping unit at these same locations, for water stains or other discolorations.
 Look carefully at the ceiling where the outside wall meets the ceiling for discolorations.
 You may have to look inside the closets and cabinets to inspect this area but it is well worth the trouble.

-By their very nature, motor homes and camping trailers lend themselves well to being left unattended for lengthy periods of time.
-Even if the roof is fine this doesn’t mean there isn’t water damage to the floor.
+By their very nature, motor homes and camping trailers are often left unattended for lengthy periods of time.
+Even if the roof is fine, this doesn’t mean there isn’t water damage to the floor.
 Many of these RVs are used for weekend trips and remain at the coast or another favored camping spot the entire year.
 During the winter months the RV's pipes may freeze and water leaks result.
 Any plumbing leaks will usually go unnoticed until the next time the camping unit is used.
-Many RV floors are constructed using particleboard which begins to deteriorate when exposed to moisture very long.
+Many RV floors are constructed using particleboard which begins to deteriorate when exposed to moisture for very long.

 Check the RV floor around the kitchen and bathroom(s) areas closely.
 Tapping the floor with a blunt object can tell you if the wood is soft in these places.
 Look beneath the cabinets for any sign of flooding or discoloration along the wall and floor.
 RV floor repair can be very expensive, especially if the floor joists have decomposed and have to be replaced.
 The floor covering itself, whether it be carpet or some sort of vinyl flooring, can be replaced rather inexpensively in most cases.